-Just as a Burndown Chart shows work remaining, versus time, a "Burnup Chart" shows work accomplished versus time.
+Just as a Burndown Chart shows work remaining, versus time, "Burnup Chart" shows work accomplished versus time.
 The green bars in the sample picture show the burnup status of the Sprint, but recorded at PBI (Story or Defect) granularity, rather than task granularity.
-Burndown and Burnup charts can also be plotted for multi-Sprint Releases, when longer time scales are of interest.

-What are the Benefits of Scrum?
+Q: What Are The Benifits of Scrum?